rmoehn/theatralia/doc/system-overview.md

 `(start)` starts the components in the right order (taking care of dependencies between components).
 It first turns on the database component, which sets up the connection to our Datomic transactor and does further setup steps if necessary.
-It creates the routing componentm, providing it with access to the database component.
+It creates the routing component, providing it with access to the database component.
 Finally it switches on the Jetty HTTP server, giving it a reference to the routing component. `(stop)` stops the components in the reverse order.

-If you have changed some code, you use `(reset)` to stop the system, reload everything that has changed in a proper way and start it again.
+If you have changed some code, you use `(reset)` to stop the system, reload everything that has changed in the proper way and start it again.